Last updated on .

 Onufri Museum

-Above the entrance to the church is an icon and lots of Greek inscriptions.
+Above the entrance to the church is an icon and Greek inscriptions.
 On the inside were plenty of beautiful icons and woodwork.
 The pulpit, throne and iconostasis were really amazing.
 Photography wasn’t allowed, but I wish I would’ve snuck a few in.
 In the adjacent rooms are other icons from around Albania and other ecclesiastical items.

 Byzantine Churches